-There is the third part of the interview with Chris Lewis, a tennis coach of some American strongest junior tennis players.
+There is the third part of the interview with Chris Lewis, a tennis coach of some America’s strongest junior tennis players.
 Today we are talking about an optimal training schedule for powerful juniors.

-First of all, the development of a player involves five main areas of training: individual coaching, drilling, practice matches, off court training and tournament play.
+First of all, the development of a player involves five main areas of the training schedule: individual coaching, drilling, practice matches, off court training and tournament play.
 I will address these areas one at a time.

 1. Individual coaching